orlanthi/dana/README.md

 `lein ring server`

 This will open up a web-browser showing a 'swagger' view of the API.
-Expand the shortest-paths endpoint and enter two node ids, eg: XXX and XXX, then hit 'Try it out!'.
+Expand the shortest-paths endpoint and enter two node ids,
+eg: 84100000 and 81001128, then hit 'Try it out!'.

 ### Run the tests